Oakleigh South, Victoria: Sports

 Located in southeastern Melbourne's famous Sandbelt, the area is home to three noted private golf clubs: Metropolitan Golf Club, Huntingdale Golf Club and Commonwealth Golf Club.

 The Olympic Ice Skating Centre, located on Centre Road at the middle of Oakleigh South, is the oldest ice rink in Melbourne, opened on 7 July 1971.
 It was the only public ice rink in Melbourne until the opening of Docklands' Icehouse in 12 February 2010, and was where the Melbourne Ice of the Australian Ice Hockey League previously played up until 2009.

 Parks

 After the completion of the South Road Extension, Mavis Hutter Reserve was created at the corner of Carroll Road and Bourke Road.
 The park contains two workstations of outdoor gym equipment, a playground, and a granitic sand track.
 The playground comprises a slide, swings, and butterfly sculpture.
 The granitic sand creates a circuit in the park.

 Other parks in Oakleigh South are Scammell Reserve, which contains sporting facilities and playgrounds, Dales and Talbot Parks, and Davies Reserve.

-The National Trust of Australia has more than 1000 trees listed on its significant tree register.
+The National Trust of Australia has more than 1,000 trees listed on its significant tree register.
 One of these trees is a flowering gum outside the Metropolitan Golf Club's clubhouse in Oakleigh South.

 Demographics

+According to the Australian Taxation Office, the mean yearly taxable income for an Oakleigh South resident is $42,622, which is higher than the Australian average of $39,719.
+However, even though Oakleigh South residents earn more than the national average, they pay less in income taxes.
+The average Australian pays $11,554 per year in income taxes while the average Oakleigh South resident pays $9,680 per year in income taxes.

 The Australian Bureau of Statistics reveals the following demographic facts about Oakleigh South: